BattletechModders/StrategicOperations/README.md

 # StrategicOperations

-This mod enables (and fixes), and expands the unused vanilla Command Abilities.
+This mod enables, fixes, and expands the unused vanilla Command Abilities.
 There are two main "types" of abilities, Strafes and Spawns.

 settings in the mod.json: